How Long Is Law School?

 What Does This Mean for You?

-The traditional in-person, part-time, accelerated, and online programs are all possible choices for any aspiring law degree student.
+The traditional in-person, part-time, accelerated, dual degree, and online programs are all possible choices for any aspiring law degree student.
 The most important thing to determine moving forward is what will work best for you!

 It’s also important to consider what type of law you might like to pursue, including criminal law, public interest, dispute resolution, family law, and constitutional law, when choosing a program to ensure that it fits your interests.
 Take this quiz to find out what type of lawyer you should be!

 Several factors can influence your law school length.
 Your personal or career obligations might force you to only consider longer, part-time programs.
 The high cost of law school might encourage you to consider full-time programs that offer larger scholarships.
+Or you might want to pursue two degrees at once to make yourself an all-around expert in a given area.

 And before you even start your 1L year, the LSAT could be an annoying obstacle in your journey.
 If you can’t reach your goal score, that could delay your law school timeline.
 We can help you reach your target LSAT score and get into the school that’s right for you!